extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 grouping shoes by shoe size.

-When simply aggregating total number of customers in the aggregating module, we didn't need to do anything speci
+When simply aggregating total number of customers in the aggregating module, we didn't need to do anything specific to get a result.

+If, however, another column is specified in the `SELECT` statement, we'd need to